jd28/rollnw/issues/smalls-first-rmlui-managed-lists.md

 reordering the static workbench layout requires only RML/RCSS changes; C++ may retain generic hosting, bounded-list synchronization, popup geometry, and transaction application, but no surface-specific markup or routing.

+## 2026-08-30 Body-Part Migration

+The body-part editor now follows the decided protocol:

+- `toolset.creature_editor` reads the one published live Creature, retains the typed 19-row policy batch, and projects complete replacement batches with decimal scalar keys into the existing managed-list host;
+- the static RML template owns the main list, option popup, close action, and anchor/bounds declarations; RCSS owns their presentation;
+- generic native synchronization materializes fixed-height list windows and positions active managed popups from the selected row or selected cell;
+- accepted sparse option keys call the existing `object.creature.set_body_part` command, so the existing object-edit batch remains the only mutation, dirty-state, preview, undo, and redo boundary;
+- missing/stale objects clear both lists, mismatched keys leave the live object and undo history unchanged, and the command rejects parts outside the live batch and values outside `[0, 255]`; and
+- the former C++ body-part row structs, field decoders, markup builder, popup state, and pointer/keyboard/wheel event branches have been deleted.

+The batch boundary owns no runtime pointers.
+Smalls arrays live until the next refresh, the native host owns copied strings until replacement/reset, and RmlUi owns its DOM elements.
+The per-frame popup placement pass uses non-owning `Rml::Element` pointers because synchronous DOM traversal is the only RmlUi access protocol; those pointers do not escape the update.

+The simplification pass reused `VirtualListHost`, the existing combobox placement calculation, the named command, and the shared transaction history.
+It removed the redundant native presentation model and removed an unnecessary 19-row rebuild from popup close.
+It did not add a widget registry, another virtualizer, a second mutation path, or an extension API for other editors.

+Headless evidence covers the real 19-row fixture; sparse head values including `0`, `1`, and `119`; a different part whose sparse source includes `255`;
+forged-key rejection; pointer-path activation; close/reopen; stale-object clearing; mutation; undo/redo; generic keyboard cycle/activation; popup placement; selected-value reveal without trapping later user scrolling; static RML ownership; and rendered text line boxes for both body-part cells.
+The declarative activation contract also verifies that selecting a model returns focus to the stable body-part list and that Up/Down routes to its retained, hidden option batch.
+A 4,096-row synthetic source with a 10-row viewport and overscan 4 emits exactly 18 DOM rows.
+The full configured test suite is the completion gate; all 9 configured CTest targets passed on 2026-08-30.

+An interactive follow-up exposed two production-path gaps that the direct policy test did not cover.
+The body-part refresh element had no stable RML ID, so the mutation-safe refresh traversal skipped it; the template now names that target and the structure test requires the ID.
+Entering Appearance also performs a visual-only creature rebuild.
+Object-file previews were incorrectly replacing their preview-local root transform with an area-creature placement;
+the refresh now retains the existing parent placement.
+Regression tests cover both a single-model creature and the dynamic human assembly, while area scenes continue to read their authored spatial state.
+The same follow-up found that RmlUi does not form text line boxes for raw text in the flex-styled body cells;
+those cells now use the established block text layout.
+Model activation retains the selected part and sparse option batch while hiding the popup, and flat RML attributes declare focus return and keyboard-cycle routing without restoring a body-part-specific native event branch.

+The first declarative focus pass targeted the stable list container before the activation callback and mouse-up completed.
+That did not preserve combobox focus because each commit replaces the selected row.
+The body-part declaration now targets the stable list container while CSS projects its focus state onto the selected Model cell.
+The managed-list boundary captures that value-only element request, completes callback refresh and mouse-up, then resolves the stable container.
+Keyboard cycling repeats the same post-refresh resolution.
+Creature mutation processing performs a second workspace refresh after that immediate callback, so it captures the same request before the refresh and resolves the final container afterward.
+No DOM pointer or additional focus state survives an update.
+Viewer camera keys also require the viewport's existing focus bit; a missing UI node can no longer silently transfer Up/Down from model cycling to camera pitch.
+The same focused managed-list path now consumes unmodified vertical wheel steps, matching the former combobox behavior without restoring its native creature branch.
+Keyboard and wheel cycling require RmlUi focus ownership and reject input while the viewport owns focus.
+The Model cell's gold styling now comes only from hover or focus on the stable list container; selected body-part state is still retained for option routing and popup anchoring but no longer impersonates keyboard focus after a viewport click.

+Base-appearance mutations originally bypassed that visual-only path and rebuilt the entire viewer object (or area), which reset the preview facing.
+Creature base-appearance changes now replace only that creature's visual rows, using the same camera- and root-placement-preserving path as body-part and color edits.
+Non-creature base appearances retain their existing full rebuild contract.
+The regression changes a live dynamic Human to a single-model Bodak from an off-axis camera and requires the scene identity, camera matrix, and root transform to remain unchanged while the model rows change.
+Appearance, Wings, and Tail fields also use a CSS border triangle instead of a font glyph, removing the missing-character squares seen with the bundled font.
+Accessory headings and catalog fields are explicit full-width block rows, so the Accessories and Wings labels cannot share the same inline line box.

+No latency or throughput result is claimed.
+A Release trace of open, scroll, and selection on the actual client remains unverified; collect it before using performance as evidence for or against migrating another managed view.